caendesilva/QuickiWiki/README.md

 Quick, self-hosted, Laravel Wiki platform, designed to be simple and fast.

+## Not currently maintained

+This package is not currently maintained, as I'm focusing my efforts elsewhere.
+For this reason, the project is archived.
+If you have any kind of interest in this project, please reach out to me on Twitter or email.
+My details can be found on my GitHub profile.

 ## Alpha Software Warning

 This is alpha software and is not ready for production use, as features are not complete,